rourabpaul1986/xilinx_licesne_server/README.md

 # Install Vivado in Ubuntu 24.04

-Vivado need 3 specific libraries : libtibfo5, libncurses5 and libstdc++6.
+The last step of Vivado Installation process 'check device list' will stuck in Ubuntu 22.04 and above version.
+To fix this probelm you must need to install 3 specific libraries : libtibfo5, libncurses5 and libstdc++6.
 However Ubuntu 24.04 has preinstalled libtibfo6, libncurses6.
 If you try to install these 3 packages using sudo qpt, it will not work.

 ## Steps
 The `auto_fast_flow` program is capable to execute farms and pipes of different process flows in multiple FPGAs.
 The Auto_FastFlow_fpga program take 2 input files